xcooke/slm/README.md

 # slm

 This code is a mess!
 This is left as I was using it.
+This is mainly written to help me remember what I did, not to provide a guide for other people.
+I wrote the code quickly to investigate various things.
+A lot of things won't be defined, sorry, and I have not spent time organising it.
+Please reach out if you have any questions!
+Contact me at alexander.cooke@sjc.ox.ac.uk.

 This code was for my summer research project at Imperial.
 I worked in the Imperial Strontium Lab, (https://www.stronlab.net/) and (https://www.hep.ph.ic.ac.uk/AION-Project/).